Aelune/Hecate/README.md

 Hecate automatically extracts colors from your wallpaper and applies them across your entire system.
 Watch your interface transform with every wallpaper change.

 ### 🚀 **Smart Installation**
-Interactive setup that asks for your preferences upfront - no more editing config files manually.
+Interactive setup that asks for your preferences upfront - so less editing config files manuall 🤌

 ### 🔧 **Multi-Shell Support**
 Choose your preferred shell during installation: